rbwestmoreland/rbwestmoreland.github.io/about/index.md

 ---
 Bates Westmoreland
 ===
-I am software engineer.
-I live in Atlanta, Ga.
-I build APIs and hack on [side projects](/projects).
+I am a software engineer, in Atlanta, Ga, building APIs and hacking on [side projects](/projects).

-Follow me on [GitHub](https://github.com/rbwestmoreland) and [Twitter](https://twitter.com/rbwestmoreland).